AdenKoperczak/grib2pf/README.md

 to extract it to a permanent location.
 This program does not install itself, so where you place it is where it will be installed.

+### Running the GUI
+`grib2pf-ui.exe` or `grib2pf-ui` can be run by double clicking it.
+This will launch a settings UI.
+You can select a preset to start with by clicking `Load Preset`.
+From there you can modify the settings to your liking.
+Clicking `Run` will save your settings and run `grib2pf`.
+Once your settings are saved, you can simply run `grib2pf` directly, without the GUI.

 ### Run It
 For a basic run, you can simply double click on `grib2pf.exe` or `grib2pf`.
 This will put a basic settings file (`settings.json`) in the `_internal` folder.